Trump assails ‘Fake Book’ as allies hail ‘political genius’

 Miller called Tapper “condescending” and “snide,” and accused CNN of engaging in “negative anti-Trump hysterical coverage” and “spectacularly embarrassing false reporting.”

-Miller was not treated kindly in the Wolff book.
+Miller was not treated kindly in Wolff’s book.
 The author wrote that Miller “was supposed to be the house intellectual but was militantly unread.
 He was supposed to be a communications specialist, but he antagonized almost everyone.”

 Miller’s combative performance on CNN got a thumbs up from his boss.